avivmag/Reversi/README.md

 - Save/Load game.
 - Generic game sizes (default is 8X8).

-This game has been done in pairs as part of an assignment in "Principles of Object Oriented Programming" course at Ben-Gurion University.
+This game has been done in pairs as part of an assignment in "Principles of Object Oriented Programming" course at Ben-Gurion University in 2015.

 ### Minimax